Jean Rogers: Feature films

 Despite starring in serials, Rogers felt she was not going to improve her career unless she could participate in feature films.
 This ambition was somewhat restricted by studio policy: she was then under contract to Universal, which then specialized in low-budget action and western fare and seldom made big-budget productions.
 Universal did give her ingenue leads in modest features, including Conflict (1936, as John Wayne's leading lady) and Night Key (1937, with Boris Karloff and Warren Hull.
 The actress, accustomed to the fast-paced production of serials, discovered that working in feature films was tedious, with repeated takes of dialogue scenes.

 Rogers left Universal for 20th Century-Fox in 1938, where she appeared steadily in the studio's lower-budget product, including its popular series films featuring Michael Shayne (The Man Who Wouldn't Talk, 1940), The Cisco Kid (Viva Cisco Kid, 1940), and Charlie Chan (Charlie Chan in Panama, 1940).
 The only major motion picture Jean Rogers appeared in at Fox was the Tyrone Power feature Brigham Young; it was a supporting role and she was billed eighth.
 It didn't lead to further "A-picture" assignments, and Rogers left Fox in 1940.

 Her fortunes seemed to improve when she was signed by Metro-Goldwyn-Mayer, the most important studio in the industry, in 1941.
 After a promising start with Design for Scandal (1941) with Rosalind Russell and Walter Pidgeon, she found herself getting "B" assignments exclusively, like Whistling in Brooklyn (1943) with Red Skelton and A Stranger in Town (1943) with Frank Morgan.
 She never did appear in another major MGM film, and was dropped by the studio in 1943.

 She began freelancing at other studios, and her name still had marquee value for smaller studios like Monogram and Republic.
 Her last appearance was in a supporting role in the suspense film The Second Woman, released in 1950 by United Artists.

 Later life

 Rogers married Dan Winkler in 1943 after leaving MGM.
 They were married until his death in 1970.
 Because she starred mainly in low-budget films, she was never a major star.

-Rogers was a lifelong Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
-She was a practicing Lutheran.

 She died in Sherman Oaks in 1991 at the age of 74 following surgery.
 She was later cremated and her ashes returned to her family.